dhcai21/RVHaplo/README.md

 `-t  | --thread`

 If you have multiple CPU cores for running the tool, please use this parameter for accelerating the process.
 The default value is 8 (8 CPU cores).

+`-mq  | --map_qual`

+If your want to filter some reads with small mapping qualities, you can use this parameter (e.g., 20).
+When you data have a large number of reads, you can use this parameter to remove some bad-quality reads.
+This will help accelerate the running.

 `-e  | --error_rate`